Document Type : Articles

 Abstract

-In this study, we tried adding various levels of dried powdered alfalfa in the broiler chicken diets and evaluated its effect on performance, production parameters, and some carcass traits.
-To this end, 180 one-week-old broiler chicks were divided into four treatments (each treatment had three replicates) with 15 birds per replicate.
-The first treatment was the control, and the second, third, and fourth treatments were supplemented with 2%, 4%, and 6% dried alfalfa powder in the diet, respectively.
-The test was conducted to study different aspects of production performance, relative weights of carcass components, and internal organs.
-Results indicated that adding 2% and 4% alfalfa powder did not significantly differ from the control group for body weight, weight gain, feed intake, feed conversion efficiency, all carcass parameters, and internal organs.
-However, adding 6% alfalfa powder significantly decreased performance parameters and lowered the dressing percentage compared with the control group.
-In conclusion, based on the results of the present study, adding 2% and 4% alfalfa powder to the diets had no adverse impact on production performance.
-Instead, it positively influenced dressing percentage and relative liver weight, enhancing digestive system functions and activity.
+This study investigated the incorporation of varying concentrations of dry powdered alfalfa into broiler chicken diets and assessed its impact on performance, production metrics, and specific carcass characteristics.
+To this goal, 180 one-week-old broiler chicks were allocated into four treatments, each comprising three replicates with 15 birds per replication.
+The initial treatment served as the control, whereas the subsequent treatments incorporated 2%, 4%, and 6% dry alfalfa powder into the diet, respectively.
+The examination was performed to analyze several facets of production performance, the comparative weights of carcass components, and internal organs.
+The results demonstrated that the inclusion of 2% and 4% alfalfa powder did not yield significant differences compared to the control group in terms of body weight, weight gain, feed intake, feed conversion efficiency, all carcass parameters, and internal organs.
+Nonetheless, the incorporation of 6% alfalfa powder markedly diminished performance metrics and reduced the dressing percentage in comparison to the control group.
+In conclusion, the findings of this study indicate that the incorporation of 2% and 4% alfalfa powder into the diets did not adversely affect production performance.
+Conversely, it favorably impacted dressing percentage and relative liver weight, hence improving digestive system functions and activity.

 Keywords